tomo-local/deno_study/README.md

 The following is a list of TODOs planned for learning in this repository:

 - [ ] Understanding the basic features of Deno
-- [ ] Setting up the development environment with TypeScript
 - [ ] Understanding Deno's module system
 - [ ] Utilizing Deno's security features
 - [ ] Learning how to use Deno's testing framework
 - [ ] Mastering debugging techniques in Deno
+- [ ] Using the Pokémon API to display a list
 - [ ] Implementing CI with GitHub Actions
 - [ ] Developing a backend that accesses a database